ashermorgan/Songs2Slides/README.md

 # Songs2Slides
-Creates a lyrics slide show from a list of songs
+Creates a lyrics slideshow from a list of songs

 ## Setup
 1. Install python dependencies